zouxinghao/SpringBoot-blog/README.md

 # TODO
 - [ ] Currently, I used map for cache, and set size of 800, it is unsafe.
 Replacing it by redis may help.
 - [ ] Currently, I used cookie.
 The other method like OAuth may be more funtional.
+- [ ] slove the confliction of logback

 # Development log
 ## 08/23/2018